Locations:

 Diagnosis and Tests

-How is an atrioventricular septal defect diagnosed?
+How is it diagnosed?

 • Prenatal ultrasound shows moving pictures of the fetus in the uterus, including its heart.
-A large septal defect may show on an ultrasound.
+A large septal defect may show up on an ultrasound.

 A provider may use a stethoscope to listen to your baby’s heartbeat after birth.
 An abnormal “whooshing” sound may mean that blood is flowing through a hole in their septum.
 Other tests after birth might include: